coinspect/learn-evm-attacks/test/Bridges/Wormhole/README.md

 An attacker could have easily exploited this by initializing the proxy, then submitting a contract to upgrade.

 Because the **implementation contract** was not initialized, an attacker could have easily done so, becoming its owner.
-Now the attacker could make an upgrade, by calling `upgradeToAndCall` in the implementation.
+Now the attacker could make an upgrade, by calling `submitContractUpgrade` on the implementation.
 An evil contract submitted would brick not the proxy, but its logic implementation, locking Wormhole funds forever.

 ## Possible mitigations
 - Be careful when implementing proxy upgradability